Skip to main contentSkip to main content

-Flat and low-slope roofs (those with a pitch less than 2:12) don't shed water as readily as steep-slope roofs.
+Flat and low-slope roofs (pitch less than 2:12) don't shed water as readily as steep-slope roofs.
 Water pools in low spots, debris accumulates without sliding off, and the membrane is directly exposed to foot traffic from HVAC technicians, window washers, and maintenance crews.

-The good news: with a consistent maintenance program, flat roofs can meet or exceed their expected lifespan.
-Neglect, however, is punishing — a small drain blockage can lead to ponding, which leads to membrane degradation, which leads to leaks, which leads to saturated insulation and a $100K+ replacement bill.
+With a consistent maintenance program, flat roofs meet or exceed their expected lifespan.
+Neglect, however, is punishing, a small drain blockage leads to ponding, which leads to membrane degradation, which leads to leaks, which leads to saturated insulation and a six-figure replacement.

 Monthly Checks